Part 4 of the MCMC Samplers Series • Interactive visualization of temperature ladder sampling for multimodal distributions

 What is Parallel Tempering?

-is a powerful MCMC method designed to overcome the mode-hopping problem in multimodal distributions.
-The key insight:
+Parallel Tempering is an MCMC method designed to overcome the mode-hopping problem in multimodal distributions.

 The Core Idea: